KoenKruk/MoreLikeMinecraft/README.md

 <br>
 ✓ The grass looks a bit *too* green. --// Fixed!
 <br>
-● *Please* don't pres "C"... the player file got mess up and... uh oh...
+● *Please* don't press "C"... the player file got mess up and... uh oh...
 <br>

 If you find any, just comment them.